Beekeeper: Hobby beekeepers

 Most beekeepers are hobby beekeepers.
 These people typically work or own only a few hives.
 Their main attraction is an interest in ecology and natural science.
 Honey is a by-product of this hobby.
-As it typically requires a significant investment to establish a small apiary and dozens of hours of work with hives and honey equipment, hobby beekeeping is seldom profitable outside of Europe, where the lack of organic bee products sometimes causes buoyant demand for privately produced honey.
+As it typically requires a significant investment to establish a small apiary and dozens of hours of work with hives and honey equipment, hobby beekeeping is rarely profitable outside of Europe, where the lack of organic bee products sometimes causes buoyant demand for privately produced honey.

-Beekeeping as a hobby/career is an activity for people who are interested in having their own beehives.
 Beekeepers create profit by selling honey, honeycomb, and wax.
-Honey is high in demand; according to the (KBC News hour) honey is worth more than oil.
+Honey is high in demand.
+In 2018, it was reported as being worth more than oil, in Kenya.
 Overall, beekeeping has potential to create not only a way for people to make extra money, but it also benefits the environment due to providing efficient cross pollination.
-However, there is a cost for starting a beekeeping business.
-Initial investments are expensive, as typically the first year's profits are used to pay off the initial investment.
+However, starting a beekeeping business is costly.
+Initial investments are expensive, as typically the first year's profits are used to pay it off.
 Profit should be expected only after the second or third year.
 People who seem interested in having beehives in their backyard must also consider the legal aspect of the practice, as different cities have different laws regarding the use of beehives.